Pneumonia - Topic Overview

 treatment, such as rest and taking care of your cough, usually is all that is

-If you are 65 or older, you smoke, or you have a heart or lung problem, you may want to get a
+Experts recommend immunization for children and adults.
+Children get the pneumococcal vaccine as part of their routine shots.
+If you are 65 or older, you smoke, or you have a long-term health problem, it's a good idea to get a

 pneumococcal vaccine.
 It may not keep you from getting pneumonia.
 But if you do